-Phase 1 compliance is not applicable to Paragraph 45.
-MCSO is in Phase 2 compliance.
+Phase 1 compliance is not applicable.
+MCSO is in Phase 2 compliance with Paragraph 45.

-MCSO will provide any documentation requested by the Monitor to enable the Monitor to assess MCSO's continued compliance with the Paragraph.
+MCSO will provide any documentation requested by the Monitor to enable the Monitor to assess MCSO's continued compliance with this Paragraph.

 MCSO Training has incorporated adult-learning methods that include roleplaying scenarios (if appropriate), interactive exercises (if appropriate), and traditional lecture.
-The MCSO Training Division works with the Monitor and Parties to develop Court related Training curriculum including deciding what appropriate adult learning methods should be incorporated in specific Training curriculum.
+MCSO Training Division works with the Monitor and Parties to develop Court-related Training curricula, including deciding what appropriate adult learning methods should be incorporated in specific Training curricula.

-MCSO will continue to work with the Monitor and parties to ensure that acceptable adult learning methods are incorporated in Order related Training, allowing MCSO to maintain compliance with this paragraph.
+MCSO will continue to work with the Monitor and Parties to ensure that acceptable adult learning methods are incorporated in Court's Order-related Training, allowing MCSO to maintain compliance with this Paragraph.